damienjburks/smurks-kitchen-journal/docs/recipes/italian_eats/chicken_sausage_rigatoni.md

 We consider pasta night a holiday—one that we like to celebrate at least once a week, if not more.
 If you agree, you’re in luck.
 This dish has it all: al dente rigatoni, sautéed bell pepper, and flavorful chicken sausage, all tossed in a mouthwatering, creamy pink sauce.
 Of course, the festivities wouldn’t be complete without a generous sprinkle of Parmesan.
 Now, let the carb celebrations commence!

-This meal is inspired by [HelloFresh], which we originally used to make this in the past.
+Inspired by [HelloFresh], this pasta dinner is quick, satisfying, and packed with weeknight comfort.

 > - **Serves:** 6
 > - **Prep Time:** ~5 minutes